-Babita Devi is a coach and entrepreneur with over 25 years’ experience in marketing, strategy and business development.
+Babita Devi is a coach and entrepreneur with nearly 30 years’ experience in marketing, strategy, and business development.
 Babita started her career in Enterprise Resource Planning where she successfully built pipeline through clearly defined strategies with measurable outcomes.
 She quickly progressed into management in her early 20s and then went on to work for the world’s largest optics company.
-As part of the European Marketing team, her role encompassed brand strategy, communications development and implementation planning.
+As part of the European Marketing team, her role encompassed brand strategy, communications development, and implementation planning.

 In 2004, Babita emigrated to Australia and set up bStrategic.
 Whilst in Australia, Babita’s work ranged from developing strategies for the launch of a major Civic Centre to raising investment for a major art complex.